Xavier667/EHETM/README.md

 ## News

-- **2026-08-19:** We have expanded the benchmark with a new collection of simulated and real-world measured data.
-The collection includes complete event streams and IMU-based ego-motion measurements, and will be released soon.
+- **2026-08-19:** We have expanded the benchmark with a new simulated dataset, EFTSim, and two real-world datasets, CTTH+ and LATH+, all of which provide complete event streams and IMU-based ego-motion measurements and will be released soon.
 - **2026-08-19:** Training and inference code is now available.
 - **2026-03-27:** The CTTH and LATH datasets were released.
 - **2026-03-25:** The paper was published on [arXiv](https://arxiv.org/abs/2603.20708).